Respect Life Ministry

 Dedicated to protecting life from conception to natural death, this ministry provides opportunities for advocacy and tangible support of the vulnerable.
 From support to the Pregnancy Resource Center to hosting speakers on Respect Life Issues, this ministry seeks to keep the parish informed and involved in issues of human dignity within our community and the country.
-CLICK HERE if you are interested in joining, and scroll down to the Respect Life Ministry listed under Social Justice and click the box.
+CLICK HERE if you are interested in joining.
+Fill in your identifying information, scroll down to Respect Life Ministry listed under Social Justice and click the box.

 40 Days for Life—Pray to End Abortion

 Join St. Gabriel’s Respect Life ministry in praying outside Planned Parenthood on Sat., Oct.
 17. We’ll meet at 9:30a.m. at St. Gabriel and follow each other (we may not carpool due to the pandemic) to 201 N. Hamilton St. in Richmond.
 We’ll stand and pray peacefully during the 40-day vigil in the public right-of-way.

 Contact Kevin Koch at 804-245-1734 or [email protected] with any questions.
 Looking forward to our best ever peaceful presence promoting God’s love for the most vulnerable, the unborn!

 The Respect Life Ministry invites you to participate in the Spiritual Adoption program—a nine-month program of prayers for unborn children.
 Please print the Spiritual Adoption Prayer, fill in a child's name, and place it somewhere in your home where you will see it often.
 Pray for the child over the next nine months.
 Thank you for your prayers for the unborn.